rancher/rancher/chart/README.md

 Doesn’t work?
 Take a look at the [Troubleshooting Page](https://rancher.com/docs/rancher/v2.x/en/installation/options/troubleshooting/)

-***All of these intructions are defined in detailed in the [Rancher Documentation](https://rancher.com/docs/rancher/v2.x/en/installation/k8s-install/helm-rancher/).***
+***All of these instructions are defined in detailed in the [Rancher Documentation](https://rancher.com/docs/rancher/v2.x/en/installation/k8s-install/helm-rancher/).***

 ### Helm Chart Options for Kubernetes Installations